forem/forem/docs/tests/accessibility-tests.md

 ### Additional accessibility tests for PR reviews

 1. Screen reader testing
+   - Get feedback from people who use screen readers regularly if at all possible.
+   - Understand that if you're a new screen reader user, there might be a learning curve that can impact your results.
    - Navigate through a UI change using a screen reader such as Mac [Voiceover with Safari](https://webaim.org/articles/voiceover/), and [NVDA](https://webaim.org/articles/nvda/) with Firefox or Chrome on Windows.
-   - Understand that if you're a new screen reader user, there might be a learning curve that can impact your results. (hence this being "additional").
-   - Get feedback from people who use screen readers regularly if at all possible.
 1. Zoom and magnification
    - In the web browser, try zooming in from 200% to 500%.
    - Would the layout or change of functionality be impacted by someone needing